 "Society has conditioned us to believe that having similar interests can equate to being romantically compatible — but in reality, having similar interests is not enough for a couple to sustain a happy and successful long-term relationship," confirms Lisa Fei, founder and CEO of relationship wellness app Clarity.
 "Having similar values and ethics is what can make or break a relationship in the long run."

-Lana agrees.
-"I’ve discovered that having similar value systems is much more important to me.
+Lana agrees, sharing: "I’ve discovered that having similar value systems is much more important to me.
 For example, do you make decisions based on the same moral code?
 If you don’t appreciate each other’s logic and how you get to decisions, then you don’t actually understand each other."

 "As long as your values and non-negotiables are aligned, having different interests can be healthy," continues Fei.
 "It’s differences in values about fidelity or life goals, for example, that could prove fatal to a long-term partnership," adds Cooke.

 Yes, I enjoy the many cat memes my boyfriend and I send each other.
 And of course it’s utter bliss when we smoke while eating pizza and watching Peep Show every Sunday.
 But I still don’t watch horror movies or get a kick out of trying new foods.
 My boyfriend is never going to watch Love Island with me or discuss the latest creative director movements in the fashion industry.
 And that’s fine.
 I have a whole host of incredible pals to do this with and more.
-I always win the hangover eating competition and it’s wonderful – more junk food for me.
+And as for my solo hangover eating competition, it’s wonderful – more junk food for me.